 Answer: A manager can contribute to work in the following ways:

-• Inspire the employees and ensuring that they are delivering on schedule.
+- Inspire the employees and ensure that they are delivering on schedule.

-• Facilitate the employees with tools and means to be more productive at work.
+- Facilitate the employees with the tools and means to be more productive at work.

 Q #30) What are the salient features of a team?

-Q #31) Why do you think people fail to deliver as a manager?
+Q #31) Why do you think people cannot deliver as a manager?

 Q #32) How will you convey a piece of bad news to your employees?

 Answer: I will convey the bad news and also explain the cause of this.
-Besides, I shall also concentrate on the positive outcomes that may come because of this tough decision.
+Besides, I shall also concentrate on the positive outcomes that may come from this tough decision.
 I will also reply to the queries that my employees have.

 Q #33) How will you bond with a new employee as a manager?